opendocsg/opendoc-state-courts-practice-directions-2021/PART-05-DOCUMENTS-ONLY-PROCEEDINGS.md

 >(b) documents and/or written submissions.

-(3) Where the option of “Documents-Only” Civil Trials and Assessments is requested by parties and approved by the Courts pursuant to the procedures below, except as otherwise specifically provided for in this Practice Direction, **all pre-trial processes/applications and appeal processes/applications** provided for under the Rules of Court 2021 and these Practice Directions for Originating Claims **will continue to apply to the relevant proceedings**.
+(3) Where the option of “Documents-Only” Civil Trials and Assessments is requested by parties and approved by the Courts pursuant to the procedures below, except as otherwise specifically provided for in this Practice Direction, all pre-trial processes/applications and appeal processes/applications provided for under the Rules of Court 2021 and these Practice Directions for Originating Claims will continue to apply to the relevant proceedings.

 (4) The types of cases that are designated as suitable for “Documents-Only” Civil Trials or Assessments and the additional steps and procedures that will apply for such cases are set out below.